Orchid Wise

 Remember that your Cym’s really do need as much sunlight as you can give them without burning them.
 And placement of a shade house is important.
 Make sure there are no shading trees around it and it receives full sun during the day, otherwise your Cymbidium orchids will end up with too much shade, and might not flower.

 Building your own shade house will give you a great sense of achievement.
-You can build it to your measurement specifications and you can spend how much you want to doing it.
+You can build it to your own measurement specifications and you can spend how much you want to doing it.
+There are plenty of shade house plans on the internet, but I say be a bit brave and make it all yourself!

 Personally I use a 50% shade cloth.
-I believe any more will shade your plants too much during the winter months, and you need as much filtered light as you can get to encourage a Cymbidium to flower.
+I believe any more will shade your plants too much during the winter months.
+You need as much bright filtered light as you can get to encourage a Cymbidium to flower.
 And to that end, I go to the extent of removing two sides of my shade house (the eastern and northern) during winter to bring in more light.
 It’s a bit painful, but it’s worth it in my mind.

 But, for those who don’t have the skills, or the ability, or mobility to build, then it’s time to look at some of the alternatives on the retail market.